Forni della Signoria: Construction and use

 During the French occupation of Malta, the bakery was used to produce bread for the French garrison, and it was heavily guarded during the blockade of 1798–1800.
 At this point, the street where the bakery was located, originally called Strada San Giovanni Battista, was renamed Rue des Fours after the bakery.
 It was later known as Strada Forni in Italian during the early British period, and since 1926 it has been called Old Bakery Street.
 It is known as Triq il-Fran or Triq l-Ifran in Maltese, but it is still commonly called Strada Forni by Valletta residents.
 This means that the bakery gives the name to a main street in the capital Valletta.

 At some point, during the British period, the building became known as the Forni Regii or the Majesty’s Bakery.
 It was also known as The King’s Bakery.
 In 1824 the upper floor, which housed the armoury, was handed over to the British military.
 The bakery remained in use throughout the early 19th century, supplying bread to the British military.
-The British Army prominently used it as a colonial department, which stored and supplied food for the troops stationed in Mallta, better known as the Commissariat.
+The British Army prominently used it as a colonial department, which stored and supplied food for the troops stationed in Malta, better known as the Commissariat.
 The British also used it for the grinding of corn.

 It fell out of use when the Royal Naval Bakery was opened in Birgu in 1845.
 It was initially used as stores, but the building fell into a state of disrepair.
 An English boy is said to have died when part of the building collapsed while he was playing there.